Help to Buy

 - You pay your normal mortgage repayments.

-- From the sixth year onwards you will pay an admin fee of 1.75% of the loan value.
+- The government equity loan is interest free for the first five years, from the sixth year onwards you will pay an administration fee of 1.75% of the total loan value.

-- The admin fee will increase year-on-year by any increase in the Retail Prices Index plus 1%.
+- The administration fee will increase year-on-year by any increase in the Retail Prices Index plus 1%.

-The fees you pay don’t count towards paying back the equity loan so this will need to be repaid at the end of the mortgage term or when you sell the property – depending on which comes first.
+The administration fees you pay after five years do not reduce the total balance of the equity loan.
+This will need to be repaid at the end of the mortgage term or when you sell the property – whichever is the earlier.

-The mortgage guarantee scheme is available to first-time buyers and other home movers looking to move into both new-build and older homes in the UK with a mortgage value of up to £600,000.
+The mortgage guarantee scheme is available to first time buyers and other home movers looking to move into either a new-build or existing property in the UK with a house value of up to £600,000.

 Under the mortgage guarantee scheme:

-- The property must not be shared ownership, shared equity purchase, a second home or be rented out.
+- The property must not be a shared ownership, shared equity purchase, a second home or be let out.

-This type of lending will carry much less risk for the lender when lending to people with smaller deposits.
-In addition it should create more choice for borrowers.
-However, it is worth noting that as part of the scheme, the government is giving lenders the freedom to set their own interest rates meaning that there are no guarantees that the rate you are offered will be an attractive one.
+This type of borrowing carries much less risk for the lender when lending to those with smaller deposits.
+In addition, it creates more choice for borrowers.
+However, it is worth noting that as part of the scheme, lenders have the freedom to set their own interest rates, meaning that there are no guarantees that the rate you are offered will be an attractive one.

 David Allen Financial Services offers whole of market, impartial mortgage advice, searching the market to find you the best deal.
 Contact us to arrange your FREE initial appointment.